ejm714/scipy_proceedings/papers/emily_dorne/main.md

 While there are established methods for using satellite imagery to detect cyanobacteria in larger water bodies like oceans, detection in small inland lakes and reservoirs remains a challenge.
 Machine learning is particularly well-suited to this task because indicators of cyanobacteria are visible from free, routinely collected data sources.
 Whereas manual water sampling is time and resource intensive, machine learning models can generate estimates in seconds.
 This allows water managers to prioritize where water sampling will be most beneficial, and can provide a birds-eye view of water conditions across the state.

 CyFi, short for Cyanobacteria Finder, is an open-source Python package that uses satellite imagery and machine learning to detect cyanobacteria levels.
 CyFi helps decision makers protect the public by flagging the highest-risk areas in lakes, reservoirs, and rivers quickly and easily.
 CyFi represents a significant advancement in environmental monitoring, providing higher resolution detection capabilities that can pinpoint areas at risk of cyanobacterial contamination.
-The strength of CyFi lies in its utilization of Sentinel-2 satellite data, a computationally efficient gradient boosted tree machine learning algorithm, and straightfoward command line interface.
+The strength of CyFi lies in its utilization of Sentinel-2 satellite data, a computationally efficient gradient boosted tree machine learning algorithm, and a straightfoward command line interface.

-This paper presents a detailed examination of the development of CyFi, exploring the algorithm's evolution, the dynamics of the prize competition and subsequent experimentation that shaped it, and the broader implications of such competitions for scientific advancements.
+This paper presents a detailed examination of the development of CyFi, exploring the algorithm's evolution, the dynamics of the prize competition that shaped it, and the broader implications of such competitions for scientific advancements.

+- [ ] TODO: add another sentence about the follow on work (user interviews, model experimentation) and the capabilities of CyFi / why it matters

 # Motivation